Samuels-Development/sd-easter/README.md

 3. Add the food items; chocolatebunny, jellybeans & mm to your qb-consumables.

+4. Add a way for players to get a 'easterbasket'

 Now you're done and ready to start collecting!